AriFordsham/GHCWiki/prelude710/ftp.md

 # The functions in `Data.Foldable` and `Data.Traversable` could be renamed not to clash.
 It might be reasonable to rename its `foldr` something like `ffoldr`.

-This ignores the fact that a very large segment of the community has already been using those combinators for several years.
+This proposal ignores the fact that a very large segment of the community has already been using those combinators for several years, and that they have been actively taught in books for almost four years.